 New skills and technologies gained through the F-35 Program have helped position Canadian industry to take advantage of other advanced aerospace and defence projects.
 For instance, GasTOPS of Ottawa, Ontario developed debris sensors for the F-35's engine.
 As a result, their sensors were chosen by Pratt & Whitney for inclusion on the new geared turbofan engines that will power the Bombardier CSeries and Airbus' A320neo.

-Q3.
-What are the potential long-term benefits for Canadian companies?
+Q4.
+What are the potential long-term benefits for companies in Canada?